jpan928/bayesassurance_rpackage/README.md

   5. Load package using `library(bayesassurance)` and start using package normally.

-\textbf{On Command Prompt}
+\textbf{Within Command Prompt}

-  1. Download the bayesassurance_0.1.0.tar.gz file.
+  1. Download the `bayesassurance_0.1.0.tar.gz` file.
-  2. Open Terminal.
+  2. Open command prompt.
-  3. Identify path of the folder to where R is installed and run `PATH <your.file.path.here>`.
+  3. Identify path of the folder to where R is installed and run `PATH <your/filepath/here>`.
   An example of this file path is C:\Program Files\R\R-4.1.3\bin\x64.
-  4. On the same command prompt, navigate to the directory containing the `bayesassurance_rpackage` folder.
+  4. On the same command prompt, navigate to the directory containing `bayesassurance_0.1.0.tar.gz`.
-  (Do not go into this folder.)
-  5. Enter `R CMD INSTALL bayesassurance_0.1.0.tar.gz` in the command prompt to install the bayesassurance package.
+  5. Enter `R CMD INSTALL bayesassurance_0.1.0.tar.gz` in the command prompt to install the package.
   6. Open R Studio and run `library(bayesassurance)` and start using package normally.